These are the cleanest chippies in Blackpool that have received THREE consecutive 5 star ratings

-Blackpool 'elite' food hygiene: These are the cleanest chippies in Blackpool that have received three consecutive 5 star ratings - June 2023
+Hygiene ratings: These are the chippies in Blackpool that have received THREE consecutive 5 star ratings - June 2023

 Every few months we revisit the Scores on the Doors website to see which businesses have achieved three five-star ratings in a row for good food hygiene.